timothyb0912/blog/_posts/2022-12-25-Preparate.md

 on recommendations for how we do our technical work.
 Today's post is directly related, as it is also about preparing for a career in data science.
-This relation is show in our map of blog content, below, with today's post in highlighted in blue.
+This relation is shown in our map of blog content, below, with today's post in highlighted in blue.
 Where our current writing differs from "Do-Over" is by focusing more on what technical work is required